derekmahar/home.nix/README.md

 # home.nix
 home.nix is my personal [Home Manager](https://github.com/nix-community/home-manager) environment.
-Initially, it contains only `.config/home-manager/home.nix`.
+It consists only of files in `$HOME/.config/home-manager`.